 Initially, the Senators voted the idea down, but after California newspapers began to promote the idea, they finally agreed in 1854, passing a bill to appropriate $30,000 for the camel experiment.

-For years afterward, wild camels continued to be spied roaming in the desert, especially in southern Arizona.
+For years afterward, wild camels continued to be spied roaming in the desert, especially in Arizona.
 Along with these real sightings, a number of legends and tales began regarding these ugly beasts of burden.
 The most popular is the tale of a camel known as the Red Ghost.

 In 1883, a woman was found trampled to death and, on her body and a nearby bush, were clumps of reddish fur.
 Large hoof prints were found in the area, but locals were perplexed.
 A short time later, a large animal careened into a tent in which two miners lay sleeping.
 Though they were unable to identify the beast, again, large hoof prints and tufts of red hair were left behind.
 After more incidents occurred, the locals finally recognized the large animal as a camel.
 Soon, people began to report seeing the camel, which one rancher said carried a rider, though the rider appeared to be dead.
-The next report came from a group of prospectors who saw the camel and while watching him, spied something falling from its back.
+The next report came from a group of prospectors who saw the camel and, while watching him, spied something falling from its back.
 As the beast moved on, the prospectors went to see what had fallen and discovered a human skull.
 For the next several years, numerous others spied the camel, who by this time had been dubbed the “Red Ghost,” carrying its headless rider.
 However, in 1893, when an Arizona farmer found the red camel grazing in his garden, he shot and killed the beast.
-By this time, the large camel had shaken free of its dead rider, but still bore the saddle and leather straps with which the corpse had been attached.
+By this time, the large camel had shaken free of its dead rider but still bore the saddle and leather straps with which the corpse had been attached.